What is Sustainability?

 Impact = Population x Affluence

 Humanity’s impact (I) on the planet is equal to the number of People (P) multiplied by their Affluence (A).
-A person's and or nation's affluence (wealth) indicates how much resources - energy, materials, and technology they use which defines the level of their economic activity.
+A person's and or nation's affluence (wealth) indicates how much resources - energy, materials, and technology they can potentially use which defines the level of their economic activity.

 So how do we know if our global economic activity is sustainable or unsustainable?